timvisee/barbapappa/docs/specs/products.md

 - `product_id`: reference to the product
 - `locale`: locale the translation is in
 - `name`: product name
-- `created_at`: time the product translation was last created at
+- `created_at`: time the product translation was created at
 - `updated_at`: time the product translation was last updated at

 ### Product price